Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   Enter the reference supplier number defined by the user.

 - *Freight limit*
   Enter a freight limit by the supplier.
-This field is only displayed when a supplier (account number range 70000-99999) has been created.
+This field is only displayed when a supplier (account number range 70000-99999) has been created/selected.

 - [SAVE]
   Click this button to save any changes made.